MithrilJS/mithril.js/docs/testing.md

 And getting them set up is also relatively easy and requires a few short steps:

-1. Add a `"test": "mocha"` to your npm scripts in your `package.json` file.
+1. Add a `"test": "ospec"` to your npm scripts in your `package.json` file.
 This will end up looking something like this, maybe with a few extra fields relevant to your project:

 ```json
 {